stefanberger/ima-namespaces-tests/README.md

 IMA namespacing support of IMA-audit, IMA-measure etc., various tests may have been skipped.

-Some of the tests, particularly those related to auditing that check the contents of the audit log require root rights.
+Some of the tests, particularly those related to auditing that check the contents of the audit log, require root rights.
 This is the reason for the `sudo` in the above command.
 Many tests can be run as normal user.

 ## Running Individual Tests